LLNL/radiuss-shared-ci/docs/sphinx/user_guide/how_to.rst

 ============

 ``--spec=`` is used to define how your project will be built.
-It should be the same as a Spack spec, without the project name:
+It should be the same as a Spack spec, without the project name.
+For example:

 * ``--spec=%clang@9.0.0``
 * ``--spec=%clang@8.0.1+cuda``

-The directory that will hold the Spack instance and the installations can also be customized with ``--prefix=``:
+The directory that will hold the Spack instance and the installations can also be customized with ``--prefix=``.
+For example:

 * ``--prefix=<Path to uberenv build directory (defaults to ./uberenv_libs)>``

 Building dependencies can take a long time.
-If you already have a Spack instance you would like to reuse (in supplement of the local one managed by Uberenv), you can do so with the ``--upstream=`` option:
+If you already have a Spack instance you would like to reuse (supplementing the local one managed by Uberenv), you can do so with the ``--upstream=`` option:

 * ``--upstream=<path_to_my_spack>/opt/spack ...``